extrasmallwinnie/micromeg/README.md

 region (following [the Kozich et al. 2013 protocol](https://journals.asm.org/doi/10.1128/aem.01043-13)) on these nasal swabs, then processed the sequencing data through [dada2](https://benjjneb.github.io/dada2/).
-The output we get from dada2
+The output we got from dada2
-is:
+was:

 1. An [ASV (amplicon sequencing variant) count table](https://benjjneb.github.io/dada2/) and